trox115/Topoleo/README.md

 ## Topoleo App Features

-To view the live demo click the [link](https://topoleo.com/) and you will be taken to the company page.
+To view, the live demo click the [link](https://topoleo.com/) and you will be taken to the company page.

 ![Screenshot](documentation/topoleo.png)